 The purpose of JHS is to assure that basic health and human services are available to the incarcerated population in the King County adult correctional facilities.
 They provide a broad range of health care—including medication-assisted treatment (MAT) with buprenorphine for individuals with opioid use disorder.

-This is a unique opportunity for someone who wants to be part of a clinical team that is dedicated to having an immediate and lasting impact on their community.
-The Community Connector will be working as a community health worker and will use their close understanding of the community to provide patient-centered, trauma-informed care and engage patients as they connect with health and social services.
+This is a unique opportunity to be part of a team that is dedicated to having an immediate and lasting impact on their community.

 Lived experience is deeply valued.
 Individuals in recovery and those who have had personal experience with the criminal legal system (and are not under any current jurisdiction) are encouraged to apply.

 Term-Limited Temporary positions are “at-will” positions but are eligible for benefits.
 This TLT is currently anticipated to last for two years.
 However, funding sources for this work remain uncertain and dependent upon decisions actively being made at both the federal and local levels.
 As a result, the end date of this position may be adjusted based on those decisions.
 The County and the Department continue to work to secure long term funding sources.

 Commitment to Equity and Social Justice:

 As the only jurisdiction in the world named after Dr. Martin Luther King, Jr., one of the most influential civil rights leaders in our nation’s history, King County is a vibrant international community with residents that represent countries from around the world.
 It is a region with increasing diversity that cherishes the traditions of many cultures.